BIDMCDigitalPsychiatry/LAMP-platform/docs/08-develop/05-build_new_activities.md

 `$ cat index.html | base64 > index.html.b64`

 In your Activity Spec DB document it should have an **executable** and a **settings** attribute.
-Shold look something similiar to this:
+Should look something similiar to this:
 ```
 "executable": "https://path/to/your/index.html.b64"
 "settings": {